About the ThoughtSpot image

 Due to security restrictions, the ThoughtSpot Virtual Machine does not have default passwords for the administrator users.
 When you are ready to obtain the password, contact ThoughtSpot Support.

 This guide explains how to deploy ThoughtSpot on Microsoft Azure, using ThoughtSpot’s CentOS-based image.
-You can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL) or Oracle Enterprise Linux (OEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 or OEL 7.9 image that your organization manages internally.
-To install ThoughtSpot using RHEL or OEL, refer to the RHEL and OEL deployment guide after you launch your virtual machines.
+You can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 image that your organization manages internally.
+To install ThoughtSpot using RHEL, refer to the RHEL and OEL deployment guide after you launch your virtual machines.